ursasimenc/Solid-ToDo/README.md

 - Clear all completed todos
 - Toggle light and dark mode

-The solution was built using Solid.js, TypeScript and Sass.
+The solution was built using Solid.js, TypeScript and Sass and uses localStorage to store the tasks in the browser.

 ## Screenshots